 CAN I USE A DIFFERENT RED WINE?

 Sure!
-If you’d like to substitute another red wine, choose a dry red wine.
+If youโd like to substitute another red wine, choose a dry red wine.
 Some examples would include Merlot, Cabernet Sauvignon, Syrah and Tempranillo.

-If your favorite red is a bit sweeter and you’d like to substitute that, just cut back a bit on the maple syrup.
+If your favorite red is a bit sweeter and youโd like to substitute that, just cut back a bit on the maple syrup.
 Or you can keep this really sweet, I would suggest testing flavor as you go.

 HOW TO STORE:

-This Apple Cider Sangria can be stored covered in the refrigerator for up to 3 days.
-It get’s more potent flavor the longer that it sits, but the fruits will start to break down after that time.
+It gets more potent flavor the longer that it sits, but the fruits will start to break down after that time.

 TIPS AND TRICKS: